Audio and Podcasts

 Search “future” on iTunes (Mac) and Stitcher (Android) and you will find over fifty podcast shows on the future of banking, manufacturing, farming, sustainability, hiring, advertising, you name it.
 Many of these are highly variable in quality.
 But the good podcasts, when you can find them, are far more interesting than having to suffer through yet another low-value story on NPR, which is the best thing on radio today (that’s not saying a lot).

 Good foresighters and futurists should keep in mind that there are far more interesting and profitable and powerful things happening all around us than the latest stories we find on NPR today.
 What is reported on NPR today, while usually being the best option on the dial, is still mostly fluff and distraction, and political side shows, with short bits of truly useful news and analysis.
 NPR still reports a ton of useless fluff like what Trump does, but most serious future thinkers have no need for more than a few minutes a week of updates on his latest antics.
 Anyone with a longer term perspective should appreciate that his presidency, and the institution of the modern presidency in general, will have only a minor impact on the accelerating entrepreneurship and increasingly digitally intelligent futures we are all busily creating.

-So please keep in mind that your mind deserves better audio than radio, and now you can get better audio affordably, if you just put a little effort into collecting it.
+So keep in mind that your mind deserves better audio than radio, and now you can get better audio affordably, if you just put a little effort into collecting it.
 Move past radio to create your own streaming playlists, customized to your own interests, on your favorite streaming platforms, and you’ll learn a lot more useful things about the amazing world around you.

 Let me recommend just a few good podcasts to start: